Meet Claire, Enrico and their baby bump

 - How much money you have left over

 Follow the steps below to plan a monthly budget for when baby is born.
-You’ll find a sample budget sheet at the back of this guide and a separate budget sheet with space to work with.

 By making a budget before baby arrives, you can work out how much you can save each time you get paid.
-This could help make life easier once baby is born, and when there maybe less money coming in.
+This could help make life easier once baby is born, and when there may be less money coming in.

 - Pick a recent one-month period to look at in your household bank statements.